greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpbackup_manager.html.md

 Display information about existing backups, delete existing backups, or encrypt passwords for secure storage in plugin configuration files.

+**Note:** The `gpbackup_manager` utility is available only in the commercial release of Tanzu Greenplum Backup and Restore.

 ## <a id="synopsis"></a>Synopsis

 ```